yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

-A number of security-related terms in this document are used in the sense defined in {{?RFC4949}}, including "attack", "authentication", "certificate", "cipher", "compromise", "confidentiality", "credential", "encryption", "forward secrecy", "key", "key length", "self-signed certificate", "strength", and "strong".
+A number of security-related terms in this document are used in the sense defined in {{?RFC4949}}, including "attack", "authentication", "certificate", "cipher", "compromise", "confidentiality", "credential", "data integrity", "encryption", "forward secrecy", "key", "key length", "self-signed certificate", "strength", and "strong".

 {::boilerplate bcp14-tagged}